Stan Hywet Hall and Gardens: Conception and creation

 The estate was built between 1912 and 1915 for F. A. Seiberling, co-founder of the Goodyear Tire and Rubber Company, and his wife, Gertrude Ferguson Penfield Seiberling.
-They named their "American Country Estate" Stan Hywet, loosely translated from Old English meaning "stone quarry" or "stone hewn," to reflect the site's earlier use and the abandoned stone quarries located on the grounds of the Aveill Dairy estate.
+They named their "American Country Estate" Stan Hywet, loosely translated from Old English meaning "stone quarry" or "stone hewn", to reflect the site's earlier use and the abandoned stone quarries located on the grounds of the Averill Dairy estate.

-F.A. and Gertrude hired three professionals to shape the outcome of their home building project: Boston landscape designer Warren Manning, New York City interior designer Hugo Huber and Cleveland architect Charles Sumner Schneider.
+Frank and Gertrude Seiberling hired three professionals to shape the outcome of their home building project: Boston landscape architect Warren Manning, New York City interior designer Hugo Huber and Cleveland architect Charles Sumner Schneider.
 Schneider originally pitched his design as an employee of George Post & Sons, a New York City architectural firm.
 Schneider left the company in 1913, but retained creative control and oversight of the building project.

 In April 1912, the Seiberlings, with oldest daughter Irene and architect Schneider, traveled to England to tour approximately 20 manor homes to gather inspiration for the home's design.
 Three English country homes served as the inspiration for Stan Hywet: Compton Wynyates, Ockwells Manor, and Haddon Hall.

 The long, sprawling Manor House encompasses 64,500 sqft and includes four floors and a lower level (basement).
 In conceiving their dream home, the Seiberlings asked each family member what he or she desired.
 Gertrude requested a large music room, the boys requested an indoor swimming pool, and a private office for F.A.
 The house included a formal dining room that would seat up to 40 people, five guest bedrooms with adjoining full bathrooms and walk-in closets, and eight live-in servants' bedrooms.

 Interior design

 Interior designer Hugo Huber worked with Gertrude Seiberling to furnish the home's interior.
 The pair made frequent shopping trips to New York City and Huber traveled with F.A. and Gertrude to England in January 1915 to look at antique pieces for the home.

 Gertrude initially wanted to furnish the entire home in period appropriate Tudor antiques but F.A. argued that the large family would need comfortable furnishings.
 Huber compromised by integrating a selection of Tudor antiques with contemporary 1915 furnishings that were made to look antique and fit the overall décor of the home.